JeffersonLab/swcarpentry-jlab-jupyter/_episodes/01-introduction.md

 The system administrators have been attempting to keep the same set of packages installed for both python versions, to the extent possible

-> ## Creating your first notebook on the Jefferson Lab Jupyter server
+> ## Create your first notebook on the Jefferson Lab Jupyter server!
 >
 > Log in to the Jefferson Lab Jupyter server at [jupyter.jlab.org](https://jupyter.jlab.org)
 > and perform the following actions:
 >
 > 1. Create a new directory called `tutorial`
 > 2. Create a new Python 3 Notebook in the directory `tutorial`
-> 3. Change the name of the Notebook to `python3-basic`
+> 3. Change the name of the Notebook to `python3-intro`
 > 4. Add the following cells of code, and execute them with Shift-Enter:
 >    ~~~
 >    import sys
 >    print(sys.version)
 >    !pip list
 >    ~~~
+>
 > > ## Solution
 > >
 > > You should obtain output that specifies the python version that you are using.